 Originality is the hallmark of the public relations industry.
 Anyone caught plagiarizing in this class will receive a grade of "F" for the assignment.
 Be aware of the strong university sanctions against plagiarism.
 Consult the School of Communication Statement on Academic Integrity for more information (attached).

 Deadlines:

 Public relations professionals always meet deadlines.
 Assignments are due in class.
 Late assignments will not be accepted.
-If you have to miss a class your assignment must still arrive on time.
+If you must miss a class your assignment still must arrive on time.

 Grading Scale